 Auditing user code is more difficult than auditing operating system code, but the same pattern of inquiry and testing is appropriate (See Appendix).
 The procedures and effort levels can be materially reduced from operating system auditing in Java were to be the sole programming language.
 C and C++ are intrinsically less 'safe', and object oriented design methods provide a further level of simplification for the transport modeling network.
-Userspace (application) code is more difficult than code in kernel-space to modify and audit for many reasons, but the most common trap is to make a platform dependant fix, which then causes all other platforms to break.
-The Mozilla guidelines (13) offer a practical cooperative framework for this task.
+Userspace (application) code is more difficult than code in kernel-space to modify and audit for many reasons, but one of the more common traps is to make platform dependant fixes, which may be forgotten by developers later in the development cycle (common amongst 32bit only fixes) which may cause other platforms to break when porting to new architectures like PowerPC, IA64 or portable systems.
+The Mozilla guidelines (15) offer a practical cooperative framework for this task.